nnennajohn/agent/docs/context.md

 The context can include recent messages, as well as messages found via text and /or vector search.

+You can also use [RAG](./rag.md) to add extra context to your prompt.

 ## Customizing the context

 You can customize the context provided to the agent when generating messages with custom `contextOptions`.
-These can be set as defaults on the `Agent`, or provided at the callsite for `generateText` or others.
+These can be set as defaults on the `Agent`, or provided at the call-site for `generateText` or others.

 ```ts
 const result = await agent.generateText(